MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Teams/upgrade-emails-surveys.md

 ms.service: msteams
 ms.reviewer: landerl
 audience: admin
-description: Esempio di messaggi di posta elettronica e sondaggi da usare in conjunciton con il piano di azione accelerato in dieci passaggi per l'aggiornamento da Skype for business a teams
+description: Sample emails and surveys to use in conjunciton with the accelerated ten-step action plan for upgrading from Skype for Business to Teams
 localization_priority: Normal
 search.appverid: MET150
 f1.keywords: